 Ahhhh Estonia.
-Totally ended up here by accident.
+I totally ended up here by accident.
 One night we’re having drinks in Helsinki at the NBE Finland farewell party, the next morning I’m with a group of friends on the ferry from Helsinki to Tallinn, the capital of Estonia.
 Best decision ever!
 There are so many things you don’t know about Estonia.
 Plus it turns out that Tallinn is one of the most amazing cities I have ever visited.

-So there I am, 10am on a Saturday morning on a cruise ship-sized ferry crossing the Baltic Sea.
+So there I was, 10am on a Saturday morning on a cruise ship-sized ferry crossing the Baltic Sea.
 Apparently it did not take much convincing to get me to stowaway aboard.
 “Hey Derek, want to visit a new country?”
 “Sure!”
 Did I mention that I was preciously carrying a kilo of Åland Islands cheese like it was my baby?
 Never mind, not important yet.

 22 Things You Don’t Know About Estonia

 1) The entire Old Town dates back to the 13th century and is now a UNESCO World Heritage Site.
 The buildings, walkways and scenic views within are protected by law, ensuring that historical authenticity is maintained and the skyline preserved.
 Nothing can be built higher than the 124 metre tall (407 feet) St. Olaf’s Church.

 2) Tallinn was nearly bombed into oblivion by the Russians during World War II.
 In the far northeastern corner of Estonia lies the border town of Narva, gateway to Russia.
 In 1944 Russian airplanes destroyed the entire city as part of their invasion of Estonia.
 98% of the city and buildings were leveled to the ground — and the same fate was in store for Tallinn.
 Thankfully the Russian air fleet was distracted by Finland and decided to bomb Helsinki instead.
 That is the only reason that Tallinn exists today as you see it here: